dey4ss/mining-change-rules/README.md

 `analyze_benchmarks.py` generates plots based on the benchmark results.

-`change_occurrence_distribution.py` generates a histrogram of number of occurrences per change.
+`change_occurrence_distribution.py` generates a histogram of the number of occurrences per change.